knox153/Personal-site/_projects/(3) SQL Database Manager.md

 # SQL Database Manager

 SQL Database Manager allows users to manipulate a SQL database without any knowledge of SQL language.
-The application displays all the tables in the database as tabs and offer a few different options to update the data.
+The application displays all the tables in the database as tabs and offers a few different options to update the data.
 A mock database is created for this project, and it mimics what a version control database would store.

 - Developed a **Java** application that allows user to view, update, and delete records on a SQL database through the graphical user interface
 - Designed and implemented the database schema, the schema is normalized to reduce data redundancy